Merrylands

-Merrylands is a suburb in Western Sydney, Australia.
+Merrylands is a suburb and town in Western Sydney, Australia.
 Merrylands is located 25 km west of the Sydney central business district and is in the local government area of the Cumberland City Council.

 History

 Merrylands was named after the former English home of Arthur Todd Holroyd (1806–1887), who acquired land in this area in 1855 and who gave his name to the adjoining suburb of Holroyd.

-On 6 May 2025, Merrylands witnessed a brand new precinct to become the beating heart of the suburb, with an apartment hub to ease the housing crisis and breathe new life into Sydney's west.

 Commercial area

 Merrylands has a commercial area around Merrylands railway station in Merrylands Road, which mainly feature art deco style of buildings constructed in the 1930s and 1940s and is ornamented by a couple of London planes.
 Stockland Merrylands is a shopping centre with supermarkets, discount department stores and specialty shops.

 Transport

 Merrylands railway station is on the Main Southern railway line.
 There is parking for commuters.
 It is on the bus route from Liverpool to Parramatta.
 Main transport corridors of Woodville Road (Parramatta-Hume Highway, Western Motorway M4 (Mountains to the sea).
 Other main roads include Coleman Street (to Westmead Hospital), Hawkesview Road (rail overbridge to Woodville Road), Neil Street (rail overbridge to Woodville Road), Pitt Street (to Parramatta), Lois Street and Excelsior Street (to Granville).